 A DJ played outstanding music (with a heavy bias towards techno) all through the night.
 That’s what Saturdays are like at Casablanca nowadays—full of excitement, great music, and a lot of fun.

-This commentary would not be complete if I did not take some time to discuss the kind of crowd that can be found at Casablanca on the weekends.
+This commentary would not be complete if I did not take some time to discuss the kind of crowd that frequents Casablanca on the weekends.

 For starters, it’s a crowd that is racially diverse.
-So if that’s something that you are interested in, Casablanca might be a place you want to check out.
+If that’s something you enjoy, Casablanca might be a place you want to check out.

 This phenomenon creates a somewhat sleazy and shady feel to Casablanca.